mapcode-foundation/mapcode-cpp/README.md

 ### 2.3.0

 * Arabic script added.

-* Greek script extended to be AEU-capable.

 * Tibetan script changed so all characters can be easily typed on a computer keyboard.

-* Greek, Hebrew and Arab, the languages that have (implied) vowels in mapcode sequences, have been extended with ABJAD conversion, to prevent more than two consecutive non-digits from occurring.
+* Greek, Hebrew and Arabic, the scripts that have (implied) vowels in mapcode sequences, have been extended with ABJAD conversion, to prevent more than two consecutive non-digits from occurring.
 (As a result, mapcodes in Greek, Arab and Hebrew scripts are now often one character longer than in the roman script.)